taielab/awesome-hacking-lists/README.md

 - [makdosx/mip22](https://github.com/makdosx/mip22) - :computer: :iphone: mip22 is a advanced phishing tool
 - [githubfoam/nmap-githubactions](https://github.com/githubfoam/nmap-githubactions) - nmap nse lua vulnerability scanner githubactions
 - [LeKlex/Attack-simulation-infrastructure](https://github.com/LeKlex/Attack-simulation-infrastructure) - A small and simple network infrastructure with automated attacks on a VM server documented by tshark
+- [scmanjarrez/CVEScannerV2DB](https://github.com/scmanjarrez/CVEScannerV2DB) - NVD semiupdated database to be used with CVEScannerV2
 - [arget13/DDexec](https://github.com/arget13/DDexec) - A technique to run binaries filelessly and stealthily on Linux by "overwriting" the shell's process with another.
 - [decoymini/DecoyMini](https://github.com/decoymini/DecoyMini) - 🐝 A highly scalable, safe, free enterprise honeypots 一款高可扩展、安全、免费的企业级蜜罐系统
 - [lefayjey/linWinPwn](https://github.com/lefayjey/linWinPwn) - linWinPwn is a bash script that streamlines the use of a number of Active Directory tools